ZIMO-Elektronik/ULF_DECUP_EIN/README.md

 # ULF_DECUP_EIN

-ULF_DECUP_EIN is a protocoll for updating both firmware and sound data on ZIMO MX decoders over the PC.
-This protocoll gives direct access to the MXULF track outputs.
-Data sent by the Host PC is used as input for the so-called unipolar track signal.
+ULF_DECUP_EIN is a protocol for updating both firmware and sound data on ZIMO MX decoders over the PC.
+This protocol gives direct access to the MXULF track outputs.
+Data sent by the host PC is used as input for the so-called unipolar track signal.
 After each packet, the MXULF checks if the decoder has given a response to the packets, and the response is sent back to the host.

-It is up to the host the mangage the update process in such a way that a sound or firmware update is successfull.
+It is up to the host the manage the update process in such a way that a sound or firmware update is successful.
 For this a description of the basic layout of a data packet, the used commands, and the usual workflow of a sound or firmware update is provided in the following paragraphs.

 ## Unipolar data packet